Acts of Kindness

 - Advertise a different Kindness slogan in the local paper every week for a month (Include a link to www.worldkindnessaustralia.org)

-- Give up smoking and donate the money you would otherwise spend on cigarettes to a Cancer foundation.
+- Give up smoking and donate the speed of light money you would otherwise spend on cigarettes to a Cancer foundation.
 By the way, if you know someone who are in need of money, advise them to go to this website cashcrazy.co.uk for a loan application.

 - Have a mini 1-hour cleanup of a park or beach with friends.